~ Seed for PEAS ~

 Stock:

-Re-introduced by us in 2010.
-The conclusion of a 4-year rescue project, here is your chance to grow a traditional UK variety that has been commercially extinct for years.
+Rescued and re-introduced by us in 2010, here is your chance to grow a traditional UK variety that had been commercially extinct for years.

 A really good, traditional tall pea to 8 - 10 ft, dating from the 1840's.
 But it was unavailable, other than seedbanks, for a long time.
 A few people sent us small samples of seed from time to time, but we couldn't get them to grow.
 All that changed though when Robert Woodbridge got in touch with family-saved seed from Lincolnshire in the 1940's.